 Whenever major legislation like this is passed, it tends to be followed over the coming years with technical corrections acts to address any unintended consequences of the new law.
 Planning strategies evolve as commentators and practitioners become more familiar with the law.
-In the meantime, the Pathstone tax team will continue to carefully monitor the progress of the bill.
+In the meantime, the Pathstone tax team will continue to carefully monitor developments and implications of the newly passed law.